Coral reef fish: Symbiosis

 Symbiosis refers to two species that have a close relationship with each other.
 The relationship can be mutualistic, when both species benefit from the relationship, commensalistic, when one species benefits and the other is unaffected, and parasitistic, when one species benefits, and the other is harmed.

 An example of commensalism occurs between the hawkfish and fire coral.
 Thanks to their large, skinless pectoral fins, hawkfish can perch on fire corals without harm.
 Fire corals are not true corals, but are hydrozoans possessing stinging cells called nematocysts which would normally prevent close contact.
 The protection fire corals offer hawkfish means the hawkfish has the high ground of the reef, and can safely survey its surroundings like a hawk.
 Hawkfish usually stay motionless, but dart out and grab crustaceans and other small invertebrates as they pass by.
 They are mostly solitary, although some species form pairs and share a head of coral.

 A more bizarre example of commensalism occurs between the slim, eel-shaped pinhead pearlfish and a particular species of sea cucumber.
-The pearlfish enters the sea cucumber through its anus, and spends the day safely protected inside the seacucumbers alimentary tract.
+The pearlfish enters the sea cucumber through its anus, and spends the day safely protected inside the sea cucumber's alimentary tract.
 At night it emerges the same way and feeds on small crustaceans.

 Sea anemones are common on reefs.
 The tentacles of sea anemones bristle with tiny harpoons (nematocysts) primed with toxins, and are an effective deterrent against most predators.
 However, saddle butterflyfish, which are up to 30 cm (12 in) long, have developed a resistance to these toxins.
 Saddle butterflyfish usually flutter gently rather than swim.
 However, in the presence of their preferred food, sea anemones, this gentleness disappears, and the butterflyfish dash in and out, ripping off the anemone tentacles.